uashraf1981/AWS/Security/README2.md

 ![stack Overflow](https://github.com/uashraf1981/AWS/blob/master/Security/awsinspector.png)

 Is an important AWS security tool and monitors any suspicious activity within Windows or Linux EC2 instances.
-It looks INSIDE Windows and Linux instances.
-It leverages an agent installed inside EC2 instances which monitors processes, network and other stuff.
+Opposed to AWS Config, which only looks at resources, AWS Inspector looks INSIDE Windows and Linux instances.
+It leverages an agent installed inside EC2 instances which monitors processes, network and other stuff using some pretty advanced analytics.

             AWS Inspector agent on EC2 --> AWS Inspector --> SNS (Target)